Volunteer with us

 Our charity supports thousands of patients, staff and visitors every year.
 Donations are sometimes made as a 'thank you' to staff, in memory of a loved one or simply to acknowledge excellent service.
 By supporting our charity, you will be helping to enhance services for future generations.

-You can find more information on our fundraisers and donate to the charity via our JustGiving page.
+You can find more information on our fundraisers and donate to our charity via our JustGiving page.

-If you would like to find out more about the work we are doing please take a look at our Twitter and Facebook page.
+If you would like to find out more about our work, please take a look at our Facebook and Instagram pages.

 The Princess Alexandra Hospital NHS Trust - Breast Unit at St Margaret's Hospital

 The Breast Unit is one of the largest breast cancer clinical trials facilities in Hertfordshire, Essex and North London.
-The charity in has raised over £3 million, which has been used to purchase specialist equipment, introduce new initiatives and fund further research into the breast cancer.
-We continue to raise money for breast cancer clinical trials in order that we can improve understanding and help find new ways to prevent, diagnose and treat different kinds of breast cancer.
+The charity fund has raised over £3 million, which has been used to purchase specialist equipment, introduce new initiatives and fund further research into breast cancer.
+We continue to raise money for breast cancer clinical trials to improve understanding and help find new ways to prevent, diagnose and treat different types of breast cancer.

-We are based at Princess Alexandra Hospital, Harlow and St Margaret's Hospital, Epping where approximately 350 new patients are diagnosed with breast cancer each year.
+We are based at The Princess Alexandra Hospital, Harlow, and St Margaret's Hospital, Epping, where approximately 350 new patients are diagnosed with breast cancer each year.
 Of these, 10% would benefit from treatments that are not standard on the NHS.
-The charity hopes to fund these treatment options and train specialists in providing the new treatments.
-The charity wishes to raise sufficient funds to build a central cancer unit covering diagnosis and treatment to ensure continuity in care.
+The charity hopes to fund these treatment options and train specialists in providing new treatments.
+The charity wishes to raise sufficient funds to build a central cancer unit covering diagnosis and treatment to ensure continuity of care.
 We bid nationally to be one of the main centres for conducting breast cancer trials and for the patients in the local area.
 This means that they could have access to investigational medicines that previously were only available when participating in clinical trials in hospitals based in central London.